 As income from their goats supplemented that from selling wood and vegetables, the family gained the financial stability that had seemed like an impossible dream.
 They were able to buy a new cupboard and a cot for their home.
 Eventually, they built a new, more comfortable house made of clay, wood and brick.

 Neighbors watched with surprise as Denym and Adena’s goat herd grew and the family became prosperous.

 “Their God is really blessing them,” people said.

 Radiating gratitude, the family told others their newfound stability came from the grace and blessing of Jesus on their lives.

-Soon, Dharma and Avani opened their new home to host a prayer meeting led by the Sisters of Compassion.
+Soon, Denym and Adena opened their new home to host a prayer meeting led by the Sisters of Compassion.
 They knew that God had shown them His deep love and care in every challenge they faced—from their daughter’s sickness to their poverty to their goats’ health—and they wanted more people to experience His goodness and compassion.